GitauHarrison/notes/recaptcha.md

 * user
 * post

-These two variables are responsible of handling the input data from the form and updating our database tables.
+These two variables are responsible for handling the input data from the form and updating our database tables.
 In a subsequent section below, I will explain how to work with databases.

 ##### Adding Flask Environment Variables

 Flask requires us to create our appication  in the `app.py` file.
-We need to provide the FLASK_APP environment variable which stores the the `app.py` file.
+We need to provide the FLASK_APP environment variable which stores the `app.py` file.
 Update the file as below:

 app.py: Location of Flask application